cwoolum/ThinNugetProxy/src/NugetProxy.Core/readme.md

-# BaGet.Core
+# NugetProxy.Core

-Contains BaGet's core logic.
+Contains NugetProxy's core logic.
 The important folders are:

 * Indexing - Logic to upload packages and symbols
 * Metadata - Used to track packages' metadata, usually in a database